ItsLJcool/CodenameEngine-Online-Template/README.md

 If you would like to help contribute to this project, by all means go ahead and make Pull Requests!

 ## Getting Started
+You'll need to instal `bun` before doing anything.
+Here is how you can [install bun](https://bun.com/docs/installation#windows)

 To install dependencies:
 ```bash
 bun install